DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos

 \section{Introduction}

 Urban violence and crime have become increasingly severe threats to society.
 To deter such violent activities, the use of surveillance cameras has become widespread in major cities all over the world.
 As a result, there has been a growing emphasis on the development of automated detection systems for violent activities.
-Such automated systems not only enhance the capabilities of existing surveillance infrastructure but also reduce the dependency on human operators, who might miss critical incidents due to fatigue or oversight.
+Such automated systems not only enhance the capabilities of existing surveillance infrastructure, but also reduce the dependency on human operators, who might miss critical incidents due to fatigue or oversight.
 In recent years, the application of deep learning and computer vision has revolutionized violence detection, enabling more accurate and efficient identification of violent activities in crowded and complex environments.
 Research has focused on extracting meaningful motion information and movement patterns for differentiating between violent and non-violent actions \cite{cheng2021rwf,islam2021efficient,dai2015fudan}.
 Garcia et al.\cite{garcia2023human} focuses on skeleton features which capture human joint focused motion features.
 To extract temporal features, \cite{cheng2021rwf,islam2021efficient,garcia2023human} use ConvLSTMs with different modifications.
 Other works, such as \cite{ullah2023sequential}, use temporal convolution network (TCN) for the same.
-However, deep learning methods are often very expensive.
+Several works utilize human skeleton key-points for violence recognition.
+Matei et al. \cite{matei2025crime} introduce a trajectory-based classification framework, which incorporates skeleton keypoint trajectories.
+Zhang et al. \cite{zhang2024framework} uses skeleton keypoints to capture motion relations between frames.
+Specifically, they propose a Weight Selection Module to distinguish between RGB features and skeleton features.
+Also a Weight Distribution Module is proposed to make the model pay further attention to keyframe information.
+Tran et al. \cite{tran2024violence} passes the skeleton graph into a Graph Convolution Network (GCN) for violence classification.
+However, these deep learning-based methods are often very expensive.
 Further, existing violence datasets are smaller, causing the deep learning models to overfit, thus harming detection accuracy.